Professor Emeritus of Psychology, Oglethorpe University

 After an initial consultation to determine if my services are a good match for you, I will send several forms for you to complete in advance of our first session (treatment consent form, new client background form, and, if desired, a release form that allows me to speak with another healthcare provider, teacher, etc. of your choosing).
 Please note that I am only providing Telehealth; I am not providing "in person" services at this time.

 The first session is an evaluation session that typically lasts 90 minutes.
 Depending on the issue and the age of a child, I may recommend a "parent only" preliminary session to speak candidly about parental concerns and goals for the therapy.
-For teens, adults, and couples, the initial session still is 90 minutes so that we can fully discuss relevant background information, make diagnostic decisions, and develop a treatment plan.
+For teens and adults the initial session still is 90 minutes so that we can fully discuss relevant background information, make diagnostic decisions, and develop a treatment plan.

 Subsequent sessions typically are 45 minutes.
 If we need to schedule longer meetings, such as to help practice learned skills in real-world scenarios or to properly implement anxiety treatments, we can make arrangements.
 Over the course of our work, we will routinely evaluate progress towards your goals and make mutual decisions about session frequency and duration.

 Psychologist-client communications are confidential and privileged.
 Federal and state laws, plus ethical standards, mandate that our work together remain private with only a few exceptions.
 Even in those exceptions, every effort is made to protect your privacy.
 Those exceptions are detailed in my treatment consent form and include the standard circumstances that would prompt any health care provider to disclose information, such as:

 in cases of suspected or actual abuse of a minor, dependent adult, or person with disability I am a mandated reporter and must inform the proper authorities immediately